NisaMeshal/AutomatedCurtains/README.md

 javascript and found it much easier to do in Python.
 Second, if this were a real product we were shipping to real users we would want to keep the components seperate for security and ease of use reasons. ie We wouldn't want our users to have to store the AWS certifications and keys on their own computers.
+We also used a basic Makefile to automate the building and launching of the docker container containing the api.
+Simply run 'make run' from the directory containing the Makefile and it will launch the api.